Daley reveals concussion drama ahead of Games gold bid

-Gold Coast, Australia, April 3, 2018 (AFP) - - English diving star Tom Daley missed weeks of training with concussion and was cleared to compete just days before the Commonwealth Games, he told AFP on Tuesday.
+Gold Coast (Australia) (AFP) - English diving star Tom Daley missed weeks of training with concussion and was cleared to compete just days before the Commonwealth Games, he told AFP on Tuesday.

 The triple world gold medallist, a major drawcard for the diving competition in Australia's Gold Coast, said he was knocked dizzy and nauseous after a bad landing in training.